Turing machines can be efficiently simulated by the General Purpose Analog Computer: The construction

-In this section, we will use results of both \secref{sec:tm} and \secref{sec:it_fn_diff_eq} to simulate Turing Machines with differential equations.
-Indeed, in \secref{sec:tm} we showed that we could simulate a Turing Machine by iterating a robust real map, and in \secref{sec:it_fn_diff_eq} we showed how to efficiently iterate a robust map with differential equations.
-Now we just have to connect these results
+In this section, we will use results of both \secref{sec:tm_simul_first} and \secref{sec:it_fn_diff_eq} to simulate Turing Machines with differential equations.
+Indeed, in \secref{sec:tm_simul_first} we showed that we could simulate a Turing Machine by iterating a robust real map, and in \secref{sec:it_fn_diff_eq} we showed how to efficiently iterate a robust map with differential equations.
+Now we just have to put these results together.

-\begin{lemma} Let $a>1$ and $b\geqslant0$, assume $u\in\R^\N$ satisfies $u_{n+1}\leqslant au_n+b, for n\geqslant0$.
+\begin{lemma} Let $a>1$ and $b\geqslant0$, assume $u\in\R^\N$ satisfies $u_{n+1}\leqslant au_n+b$, $n\geqslant0$.
 Then

 \end{lemma}